PROMOTING SAFE AND EFFECTIVE PATIENT CARE

 3pm Welcome

-Tom Spiegel, MD, MBA Chief Quality Officer
+Tom Spiegal, Chief Quality Officer

 3:05pm President’s Address